 Published February 01, 2016

-The KC-46A is the first phase of a 3-phase effort to replace the U.S. Air Force's aging tanker fleet.
-With more refueling capacity and enhanced capabilities, improved efficiency and increased capabilities for cargo and aeromedical evacuation, the KC-46A will provide aerial refueling support to the Air Force, Navy, Marine Corps as well as allied nation coalition force aircraft.
+The KC-46A is the first phase in recapitalizing the U.S. Air Force's aging tanker fleet.
+With greater refueling, cargo and aeromedical evacuation capabilities compared to the KC-135, the KC-46A will provide next generation aerial refueling support to Air Force, Navy, Marine Corps and partner-nation receivers.

-The KC-46A will be able to refuel any fixed-wing receiver capable aircraft on any mission.
-This aircraft is equipped with a modernized KC-10 refueling boom integrated with proven fly-by-wire control system and delivering a fuel offload rate required for large aircraft.
-In addition, the hose and drogue system adds additional mission capability that is independently operable from the refueling boom system.
+At full operational capability, the KC-46A will be able to refuel most fixed-wing, receiver-capable aircraft.
+The KC-46A is equipped with a refueling boom driven by a fly-by-wire control system, and is capable of fuel offload rates required for large aircraft.
+Its hose and drogue system adds additional mission capability that is independently operable from the refueling boom system.

 Primary Function: Aerial refueling and airlift